 Physical abilities that decline as people age are joint flexibility, muscular strength, and manual dexterity.
-These age-related changes can influence the ability to get in and out of a car, operate the vehicle, and can influence injury and recovery [100].
+These age-related changes can influence the ability to get in and out of a car, operate the vehicle, and can influence injury and recovery (Sivak et al., 1995).
 An example of the influence of reduced joint flexibility is that reduced neck rotation can hinder the driver while checking for approaching traffic at intersections or before merging.
 This is especially detrimental to older drivers, since they rely on neck rotation to compensate for their restricted visual field.
 Decline in joint flexibility is not the same for all body parts.
-In a study by Kuhlman [63], older adults had approximately 12% less cervical flexion, 32% less neck extension, 22% less lateral flexion and 25% less rotation than the younger control group [100].
-Joint flexibility can be greatly influenced by degenerative diseases such as arthritis, which is experienced to some degree by approximately half the population over 75 (Adams & Collins, 1987; cited in Sivak et al [100].
-The crash risk associated with diseases such as arthritis can be found here [114].
+In a study by Kuhlman (1993), older adults had approximately 12% less cervical flexion, 32% less neck extension, 22% less lateral flexion and 25% less rotation than the younger control group (Sivak et al., 1995).
+Joint flexibility can be greatly influenced by degenerative diseases such as arthritis, which is experienced to some degree by approximately half the population over 75 (Adams & Collins, 1987; cited in Sivak et al., 1995).
+The crash risk associated with diseases such as arthritis can be found in the Table of relative risks (Vaa, 2003).

-2.1.2 Age-related disorders that can restrict fitness to drive
+3.1.2 Age-related disorders that can restrict fitness to drive

 A number of diseases and disorders are found to be related to crash proneness.
-These are: eye disorders, dementia, Parkinson's disease, stroke, cardiovascular diseases, and diabetes.
-These diseases and disorders can occur at every age, but they are more common among older adults.
-Another thing that is more common among older adults is comorbidity, which means having more than one disease.
-Specific crash risks associated with age-related disorders can be found here [114].
+These are: eye disorders, dementia, Parkinson's disease, stroke, cardiovascular diseases and diabetes.
+These diseases and disorders can occur at all ages, but they are more common among older adults.
+Comorbidity, which means having more than one disease, is also more common among older adults.
+Specific crash risks associated with age-related disorders can be found in the Table of relative risks (Vaa, 2003).
 It should be noted, however, that increased risks can also be caused by the medications that are being taken because of one or more disorders.